 I am in the process of changing my career angle now, and I am definitely taking my own advice on this one, and speaking to people who have “been there, done that”.
 I think this is a really valuable tip.

-Please GET IN TOUCH or leave me a comment, and let me know if you have found these tips useful, or if you have any tips for reducing stress within the fashion industry that you have picked up from your own experiences.
+Please get in touch or leave me a comment.
+Let me know if you have found these tips useful, or if you have any tips for reducing stress within the fashion industry that you have picked up from your own experiences.